High risk patients.

 - Equivocal - equivocal!

-Equivocal results should be discussed with the duty emergency medicine consultant, clinical biochemist of the day and the neurosurgeons(hence the need to take serum LFTs at the time of LP).
+Equivocal results should be discussed with the duty EM consultant and the neurosurgeons(hence the need to take serum LFTs at the time of LP).
 Consider the patient's total protein and serum bilirubin levels.
 For example, for a patient with an excellent story, a negative scan and an equivocal result, a CT angiogram is the appropriate next investigation.
 In contrast, a patient with a limited story, negative scan and equivocal result in the presence of raised total protein or raised serum bilirubin will probably need no further investigations.

 A traumatic tap will be positive for oxyhaemoglobin but not bilirubin.